 Deploy Microsoft Teams

 Microsoft Teams is available to Microsoft 365 commercial customers with one of the following plans: Business Essentials, Business Premium, E1, E3, and E5.
 Microsoft Teams will also be available to customers who purchased E4 prior to its retirement.
 As an Microsoft 365 customer, Microsoft Teams is available for your entire organization.
 Before you deploy Microsoft Teams, there are a few things you should know about the settings in the Microsoft 365 admin center.

 Enable Microsoft Teams for your organization

 Administrators need to use the Microsoft 365 Admin Center to enable Microsoft Teams for your organization.

 - Navigate to Settings > Org settings.

-- On the Microsoft Teams settings screen that opens, set the toggle to On if you want to enable Microsoft Teams for your organization.
+- On the Microsoft Teams settings screen that opens, enable the Business & Enterprise and other if you want to enable Microsoft Teams for your organization.
 You can also enable the guest access and click Save.

 - You can control which users in your organization can use Microsoft Teams.
 By default, Microsoft 365 Group creation is enabled in Exchange Online.
 But, there are a couple of ways admins can limit the creation of new groups to specific users.

 - Every Exchange Online user has an OWA mailbox policy that governs what they can and can’t do with their mailbox.
 By using the Set-OwaMailboxPolicy cmdlet, you can configure the GroupCreationEnabled parameter to be $true for users who are allowed to create groups and $false for users who are not authorized to create groups.
 At this time, the only way to update the mailbox policy is through Windows PowerShell.

 - See Use PowerShell to manage Microsoft 365 Groups – Admin help for more information.